QWERTYghri/BattleShipC/README.md

 BattleShip C Game
 =================

-This was a small project meant to make a small game in c that was portable

-C99
+This is a small C program for a small battleship game.
+It features a 8x8 ( default ) grid with different objects that span out in the grid.

 ### info

-> Board size X and Y is 5
+> Board size is based on conf.h and is stated

-> Max input is 1 - 4
+> Max input is 1 - ( conf.h maxdef )

-> layOut is the board and is a 5x5
+> ANSI C standard
+> libc